turingschool/md_launch_curriculum/Mod0/TechnicalDay2.md

 # How Humans Keep Track of Information and What That Means for Programming

 Like yesterday, this is an introduction designed to get you looking at code, getting familiar with syntax, and starting to think like a developer.
-You are NOT expected to master any topics today!
+The expectation is that you will NOT master any topics today!

 ### Humans categorize information and things
 * dogs